A-08556

 Plain Language

-Disability insurers must ensure their AI tools do not discriminate — directly or indirectly — against insureds in violation of state or federal law, and that the tools are fairly and equitably applied consistent with applicable HHS regulations and guidance.
-This mirrors the parallel Public Health Law provision and reaches both intentional and proxy-based or disparate-impact discrimination.
+Disability insurers must ensure their AI tools do not discriminate — directly or indirectly — against insureds in violation of state or federal anti-discrimination law, and that the tools are applied fairly and equitably in accordance with applicable HHS regulations and guidance.
+This mirrors the Public Health Law obligation for insurers regulated under the Insurance Law.

 Statutory Text